tigrisanimus/NavBNB/README.md

 - **FIFO queue accounting**: queued amounts are tracked in `totalLiabilitiesBNB`; failed sends are moved to `claimableBNB` and tracked in `totalClaimableBNB`.
 - **Strategy switching**: cannot switch strategies if either the current or new strategy holds assets.
 - **Liquidity buffer**: investments only occur when vault balance exceeds the buffer target.
+- **Direct BNB sends revert**: the vault only accepts BNB from the strategy or WBNB unwraps; forced sends become untracked surplus.

 ## Threat Model / Known Limitations